lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-79"></a>

-PCP &ast;kobulu, possibly meaning ‘thick smoke or cloud’ is indicated by reflexes in Fijian and Maori.
-The existence of a probable cognate in Javanese kəbul ‘smoke’ allows the tentative reconstruction of PMP &ast;kəbul, POc &ast;kobul(u) ‘smoke’.
+PCP _&ast;kobulu_, possibly meaning ‘thick smoke or cloud’ is indicated by reflexes in Fijian and Maori.
+The existence of a probable cognate in Javanese _kəbul_ ‘smoke’ allows the tentative reconstruction of PMP _&ast;kəbul_, POc _&ast;kobul(u)_ ‘smoke’.

 <table>
 <tr>